turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 * Utilize a story form
 * Tell multiple stories -- how can you adapt your story to different situations?

+**Facilitator #1:** After 10 minutes of writing, using Slide #15, tell students the following:

 From what you wrote down, pull out 3 things that you want to memorize:
 1. Important detail about your background
 2. Important detail about your motives
 3. Important detail about your career path

+**Facilitator #2:** Using Slides #16-17, introduce the scenario for group practice and have students move into groups:

 ### Storytelling Practice & Feedback Groups
 As you start to practice telling your story: